 \section{Background and Related Work}

-Scalable quantum computation requires error correction in order to achieve \textit{logical error rates} sufficiently low for successful program execution.
-We focus on Surface Codes a code with many attractive properties for available or soon-to-be available hardware platforms.
-Surface codes require only nearest neighbor connectivity between physical qubits, its parity checks require only 4 two qubit gates, it has a high threshold and it has well-studied decoders \cite{Fowler_2012, higgott2022pymatching}.
+Scalable quantum computation requires error correction in order to achieve sufficiently low \textit{logical error rates} (LER) for successful program execution.
+We focus on Surface Codes: a code with many attractive properties for available or soon-to-be available hardware platforms.
+Surface codes require only nearest neighbour connectivity between physical qubits, its parity checks require only 4 two qubit gates, it has a high threshold and it has well-studied decoders \cite{Fowler_2012, higgott2022pymatching}.
 Surface code architectures are also fairly well studied with the most popular being the rotated surface code with lattice surgery operations \cite{litinski2019game, horsman2012surface}.
 The rotated surface code is a $d \times d$ patch of qubits with $O(d^2)$ data qubits and ancilla qubits, where $d$ is the distance of the code.
-The patch is composed of $X$ checks and $Z$ checks which collect syndromes about $X$ and $Z$ errors, respectively.
-The boundaries of the square patch are either $X$ or $Z$ edges which determine how the logical qubit can interact with other qubits.
-Figure~\ref{fig:lattice_cnot} shows three such surface code tiles for $d=3$ (each black outlined square).
+The patch is composed of $X$ and $Z$ checks which collect syndromes about $X$ and $Z$ errors, respectively.
+The boundaries of the square patch are either $X$ or $Z$ edges which determine how the logical qubit can interact with other logical qubits.
+Figure~\ref{fig:lattice_cnot} shows three surface code tiles for $d=3$.

-Surface code architectures are a fabric of many $d \times d$ sized tiles where program qubits are mapped onto these tiles.
-Tiles can be deformed fairly arbitrarily so long as the distance of the shortest path between any pair of corresponding edges (e.g. $X$ edge to another $X$ edge) is always at least $d$.
-Deformation, amongst other operations, is one of many available operations in a surface code architecture and can be used to transport information from one region of the device to another in order to interact with other distant logical qubits.
-In order to do so, the grid of tiles must allocate some number of logical \textit{ancilla}.
-In order to interact two logical qubits, we employ lattice surgery using intermediate ancilla.
-For a more complete coverage of these operations, we refer to \cite{litinski2019game}.
+Surface code architectures are a fabric of $d \times d$ sized tiles onto which program qubits are mapped.
+Tiles can be deformed as long as the distance of the shortest path between any pair of corresponding edges (e.g. $X$ edge to another $X$ edge) is at least $d$.
+Deformation, is one of the many available operations in a surface code architecture and can be used to interact logical qubits at a distance.
+To do so, the grid of tiles must allocate some number of logical \textit{ancilla}.
+To interact two logical qubits, we employ lattice surgery using intermediate ancilla.
+We refer readers to \cite{litinski2019game} for a complete coverage of these operations.